Success is thrilling.

 Goal: One full-syllabus mock test per week.
 All India Rank benchmarking.
 Time management mastery.

 Shift into exam simulation mode.
 Attempt one full-syllabus mock test every week under strict exam conditions.
-Use the time analytics in the CareerOrbits course to identify exactly where you are losing time — which question types slow you down, which sections need faster decision-making.
+Analyse the performance in the tests to identify exactly where you are losing time — which question types slow you down, which sections need faster decision-making.

 Review your error list from each mock test and re-practice these questions at least 2-3 times.
-This re-practice session of wrongly answered questions is not optional — it is where the learning happens.
+This re-practice session of wrongly answered questions is not optional — it is where the learning and improvement happen.

 By Month 10, your preparation should be at its deepest and most targeted.
 Do not introduce any new study materials, new teachers, or new strategies at this point.
 Trust the system you have built over the preceding months.